wp-plugins/work-the-flow-file-upload/README.txt

 Go to http://wtf-fu.com where this product is maintained, and try out the live demo.

-= What do get with the PRO extension that is not in the free one ? =
+= What do I get with the PRO extension that is not in the free one ? =

-The PRO extension added additional features on top of the core features including :
+When installed, the PRO extension activates these additional features in the plugin :

 * Ability to edit and manage workflow and email templates to create your own layouts.
 * Ability to attach automated email templates to workflow stages to automatically send emails when a user passes through a workflow stage.
 * [wtf_eval] psuedo short code for embedding php code into workflow content.
+* Ability to save, export and import workflows and move them between sites.
 * 12 months priority support and automated product updates.

 = Can you build me a customized version of this plugin ? =